-Ram Nath Kovind is the 14th President of India who won by heavy voting on July 20 in the President elections held on July 17.
-He will be the successor Pranab Mukherjee who had been a successful president and took many steps of reformation in society.
+Ram Nath Kovind is the 14th President of India who had won by heavy voting on July 20 in the President elections held on July 17.
+He is the successor to Pranab Mukherjee who had been a successful president and took many steps of reformation in society.

 Ram Nath Kovind was nominated as the ruling NDA dalit candidate.
 He was the first choice of Prime Minister, Narender Modi.
 He was a Member in Parliament, Rajya Sabha from 1994 to 2006.
 Kovind was the 35th Governor of Bihar from 2015 to 2017.